DocsWatchTowerWatchTower Overview

 Designed for

-- internal risk, AML, and transaction monitoring functions
+• compliance, fraud, AML, and transaction monitoring teams

 Core platform layers